 We are addressing some general questions many of you have regarding auditions and class placements for the upcoming dance year.
 Please read through the information.
 If you have additional questions, feel free to contact us and we will be happy to answer your questions.
 Please make sure to read the “Company Constitution” thoroughly as well.

-1. Intentions for Competition: The Company will attend three required in-state competitions, one out-of-state competition, and one out-of-state workshop each year.
+1. Intentions for Competition: The Company will attend two required in-state competitions, two out-of-state competitions/conventions.
 The competitions chosen will depend on the dates.
 They will not be chosen until the fall when the competition schedules come out.
 The potential of attending Nationals may also be added.

 2. Commitment: As with all competitive studios, there is a high expectation in which we want our ‘Company dancers’ to maintain, but then there is also an extreme.
 We strongly encourage dancers to take additional workshops in and out of state in order to improve technique.
 We do expect that dancers who decide to compete must be committed to their team.
 Dancers must abide by the studio attendance policy (see constitution) for Company dancers as well as always giving 100% effort in the classes they attend.

 3. Auditions: During auditions, dancers will be judged on ability and placed into groups based on ability as well as age.
 We have to group dancers and classes so they will have the same things in common such as technique, work ethic, performance skills, etc.

 4. Who Can Compete?
 Anyone who is entering second grade or above (or referred by an instructor) and who is interested in dancing on a Company team may audition.
 Usually, they are recommended by the instructor to audition, but some take an interest and are welcome to try without a recommendation.
 Students who audition are not guaranteed to make a company team (Please see TDC Company Constitution for more details).